corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/deployment-kubernetes.md

 kubectl get pods -o wide
 ```

- **Option 2.**  Bootstrap by reusing already allocated external IP addresses
+##### Bootstrap by reusing already allocated external IP addresses

-If your external IPs have been already allocated you can reuse them by specifying their services names:
+If your external IPs have been already allocated, you can reuse them by specifying their services names:

 ```bash
 cd k8s/helm